Jim Balsillie: Personal life

 Jim Balsillie married his wife Heidi, in 1989 in Hamilton, Ontario.
 They had two children before separating in 2011.

 He serves as the Honorary Captain of HMCS Star in the Royal Canadian Navy.

-When asked about potential political aspirations, Balsillie stated that "I’d be the worst politician in the world—if I don’t like people, I can’t hide it".
+When asked about potential political aspirations, Balsillie stated that "I'd be the worst politician in the world—if I don't like people, I can't hide it".
 He maintains that all three major political parties in Canada have made unsuccessful efforts to recruit him.

 In popular culture

 Glenn Howerton portrayed Balsillie in the 2023 film BlackBerry.
-Balsillie himself states Howerton's portrayal and the film's portrayal of the culture at RIM are inaccurate.
-Balsillie was portrayed as arrogant, manipulative, and aggressive in the film, while being extremely effective.
+Balsillie has stated Howerton's portrayal of him is inaccurate and exaggerated.
+Balsillie was portrayed as arrogant, rude, and aggressive in the film, while being extremely effective, thus making him anti-heroic.

-He has said the consensus on his characterisation is that it was "5% accurate, and 95% made-up", but also said that he could take being teased, having lived 60 years with his last name containing the word "silly".
+He has said the consensus on his characterisation is that it was "5% accurate, and 95% made-up", but also said that he could take being teased, having lived 60 years with his last name containing the words "balls" and "silly".
 Balsillie helped promote the film by doing television interviews and attending premieres.
 He praised Howerton's performance as "brilliant".